KiranBaliga/cryptobot/README.md

 # Crypto Bot - Telegram Bot for Cryptocurrency Prices

 Crypto Bot is a simple yet powerful Telegram bot that allows users to get real-time cryptocurrency prices with the ease of clicking a button.
-Whether you're a trader or a crypto enthusiast, this bot provides you with up-to-date information about any cryptocurrency you're interested in.
+Whether you are a trader or a crypto enthusiast, this bot provides you with up-to-date information about any cryptocurrency you're interested in.

 ## Features